bitfinexcom/lib-js-util-base/README.md

 - `sum` - calculate sum of array items
 - `sumBy` - calculate sum of array items using iteratee function or string shortcut
 - `uniqBy` - get unique values of array by the iteratee function or property path
+- `without` - creates an array of values from the first argument excluding all given arguments